 As a Food Business Operator you can choose to comply earlier if you wish, for example if you are redesigning your labels.

 With reference to the new legislation, The Food Standards Agency has also issued some advice with regards to the labelling of allergens.
+This link also provides access to free online training, leaflets and other resources for businesses to help them meet their obligations.

 This page will be updated as and when further information becomes available.